for siblings,

-One mom told me that her young son didn’t realize he had a baby sister until she was several months old because she spent so much time in the hospital.
+One mom speaks of her young son, who didn’t realize he had a baby sister until she was several months old because she had spent so much time in the hospital.

-Another mom grieved the fact that one of her children could play sports and live a traditional childhood while her other could not.
+Another mom grieves the fact that one of her children can play sports and live a “traditional childhood” while her other cannot.

-A third mom expressed a bittersweet gratitude that both of her children had a chronic illness because at least they would “always have each other.”
+A third mom expresses a bittersweet gratitude that both of her children have a chronic illness because at least they will “always have each other.”

-These situations are all different, but they all highlight the need for a unique kind of support.
+These situations are all different, but they all highlight the need for a unique kind of support for siblings.

-When a sibling is diagnosed with a serious illness, the family dynamic shifts.
-Brothers and sisters may feel scared or uncertain, and we parents may struggle to give them the attention and reassurance they need.
-This video and downloadable guide from the Courageous Parents Network can help us better understand siblings’ wants and communicate with them effectively and compassionately.
+When a brother or sister is diagnosed with something new, the family dynamic can shift.
+Siblings may feel scared or uncertain, and it can sometimes be hard for parents to give them the attention and reassurance they need.
+This downloadable guide from the Courageous Parents Network can help us better understand siblings’ wants and communicate with them effectively and compassionately.

 Recently, the Sibling Support Project asked 50 adult brothers and sisters of people with special health care needs: “When you were younger, what did your parents, family members, and service providers do to make you feel special and let you know they cared?”
 These siblings shared 100 ideas for how we can help our young children feel seen, heard, and loved on a daily basis.